The UA Veterans in Piping Program offers career preparation training in three disciplines within the piping industry.

 The UA VIP Program was created to address a growing shortage in the construction industry of skilled workers due to the combined effects of an aging workforce, increased demand, and a lack of skills training for youth.
 The highly skilled and trained graduates of the VIP Program help alleviate this shortage by entering directly into careers within these in-demand industries nationwide.

 A service technician's work covers the general responsibilities for heating, ventilation, air conditioning and refrigeration (HVAC-R).
 This would include the installation and maintenance of all sizes of heating and cooling systems for residential, commercial, institutional and industrial applications.
 Some job specific applications include complete gas piping installations, high voltage electrical components, testing and analyzing and start-up of systems.

-Training in the welding field is currently offered through VIP Programs at Camp Lejeune, Camp Pendleton, Fort Campbell, Fort Carson, Fort Hood, and Joint Base Lewis-McChord.
+Training in the welding field is currently offered through the UA VIP Programs at Camp Lejeune, Camp Pendleton, Fort Campbell, Fort Carson, Fort Hood, and Joint Base Lewis-McChord.

-Sprinkler fitters have detailed knowledge of fire codes and the methods for installation of sprinkler piping systems, and a responsibility for life safety in residential, commercial and industrial applications.
-They install wet, dry, pre-action, deluge, and chemical fire protection and extinguishing systems, just to name a few.
+Fire Sprinkler Fitters have detailed knowledge of fire codes and the methods for installation of fire protection systems and a responsibility for life safety in residential, commercial and industrial applications.
+They install wet, dry, pre-action, deluge and chemical fire protection and extinguishing systems, just to name a few.

-Training in the fire protection field is currently offered through a VIP Program at Fort Sill.
+Training in the fire protection field is currently offered through the UA VIP Program at Fort Campbell.